CHINA AND JAPAN. Reproductions of art museums in China and Japan.

 Showing all 12 results

 Female.
 Chinese terracotta.
-Height: 28 cm89,00€ VAT included Add to basket
+Height: 28 cm89,00€ VAT included in EU Add to basket

 Frau.
 Chinesische Terrakotta.
-Height: 36 cm98,00€ VAT included Add to basket
+Height: 36 cm98,00€ VAT included in EU Add to basket

 The art of China seems to try to attract forces, geniuses, ideas of beings from the underworld and overworld.
 And one of the main characteristics of Japanese art is its eclecticism, stemming from the diverse peoples and cultures that have arrived on its shores over the ages.